devops329/devops/instruction/jest/jest.md

 ## ☑ Assignment

-Create an project based on the code provided below.
+Create a project based on the code provided below.
 Install Jest and write tests until you get 100% code coverage.

 **catFact.js**